 What are the current application and renewal fees for each of these intellectual property rights?

-The renewal fees will thus be as follows:
+If the application was accepted within 6 years, the following renewal fees will be as follows:

-Any other type included in the same application – 1203 NIS (approx. USD 333)
+Any other class included in the same application – 1205 NIS (approx. USD 338)

 What are the consequences of a failure to pay any renewal fees and what (if any) steps can be taken to remedy a failure to pay renewal fees?

-If the renewal fees were not paid, there is 6month grace period during which the renewal fees can be paid, together with an additional late fee.
+If the renewal fees were not paid, there is a 6 montha grace period during which the renewal fees can be paid, together with an additional late fee.

 At the end of the grace period, the Patent expires (due to unpaid fees), and its expiration is published.